 - For the spiked version, add 1/2 jigger of Mexican Rum

 I’m still enjoying what’s left of the beautiful colored fall leaves, and warm Indian Summer.
 It won’t be long before the grass turns brown, the trees are bare and I’m forced to don closed toe shoes!
-Here’s to cozy fall weather and a sweet drink to wash it down.
+Here’s to cozy fall weather, pumpkin palmiers, and a sweet horchata to wash it down.